ErikWegner/drupal_nagios/README.txt

   * pending Drupal module updates
   * unwritable 'files' directory
   * Pending updates to the database schema
+  * Cron not running for a specified period

 If you already use Nagios in your organization to monitor your infrastructure, then this module will be useful for you.
 If you only run one or two Drupal sites, Nagios